 If it is going to be windy you might be better with a hair clip or headband because the fascinator will be more secure and there will be less chance the wind will tear it off your head.

 You might want to contrast your fascinator with your face shape, so if you have a more rounded face, opt for a taller fascinator.
-Wearing a tall fascinator is also a clever way to make yourself look taller.
-If you have a longer thinner face then a disc fascinator or saucer fascinator would look best.
+Wearing a tall fascinator with heels is also a clever way to make yourself look taller.
+If you have a longer thinner face, a disc fascinator or saucer fascinator would look best.
 For patients undergoing chemotherapy or if you’re suffering from alopecia, we stock a variety of headwear and head coverings which are suitable for female hair loss including turbans, cancer hats, head wraps and head scarves.

 In our feather fascinator designs we use a variety of feathers such as peacock, ostrich, coque, rooster hackle and goose biot.

-In the fascinating world of millinery there are many different styles of fascinator so here we look at some of the most popular types of hats and fascinators.
+In the fascinating world of millinery there are many different styles of fascinator so here we look at some of the most popular types of hats and fascinators:

 A fascinator is also known as a hair fascinator or fascinator hat and is the most common type of fascinator for weddings and occasions.
 The hair fascinator is an adaptation of a formal ladies hat or cocktail hat which has evolved over the years but the millinery process used to make them is very similar to hat making.
-Fascinators come in all shapes and sizes from small fascinators to medium and large fascinators and can be purchased in a plethora of colours and beautiful deigns.
+Fascinators come in all shapes and sizes from small fascinators to medium and large fascinators and can be purchased in a plethora of colours and elaborate deigns.

 Larger than a hair fascinator, a hatinator uses a disc or saucer shaped base and are also known as hatinators.
-Although hatinators look more like a wedding hat in appearance, you wear them with a headband or hair clip rather than being worn on the head like a traditional ladies hat.
+Although hatinators look more like a wedding hat in appearance, you actually wear them with a headband or hair clip rather than being worn on the head like a traditional ladies hat.

 Our hair flowers and are flower hair clips which can be worn as a small fascinator.
 Simple to clip into your hair, our wedding hair flowers are ideal for bridesmaids and flower girls but also make a pretty alternative to wear instead of a fascinator.
 Adding a flower clip to your hairstyle will bestow your look with floral charm and we stock a variety of beautiful flower designs such as orchids, peonies, chrysanthemums and daisies.

 Flower Crowns and hair crowns are a beautiful hair accessory for festivals, weddings and occasions.
 Our floral hair crowns are adorned with gorgeous oversized flowers or large roses which are attached to an elastic headband or hair band.
-For the ultimate fashionista these pretty flower hair bands are worn on the forehead giving you a boho chic style.
+For the ultimate fashionista these pretty flower hair bands are worn on the forehead like a browband giving you a boho chic style.